gbutt/bt-event-registration-api/README.md

     1. Check registration and ensure status is changed to Registered.
 1. Change the event status to Completed
     1. All non-registered registrants should have the "No Show" flag checked.
-    1. Event stats in the highlights panel are updated to reflect totals invited/registered/no show
+    1. Event stats in the highlights panel are updated to reflect total/invited/registered/no show